Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 For more details on the architecture and workflow for the Relecloud application, read the [main instructions](../../README.md) to learn more about the application in detail.

-### 7. Follow-up
+### 7. Next Steps

-Great, now we have a functioning Application for our Relecloud Concerts company.
-Learn more how the Reliable Web Apps pattern makes everything work [next](../2%20-%20RWA%20Overview/README.MD).
+Fantastic!
+We've successfully deployed a production-like Relecloud concerts monolithic web application to Azure.
+Relecloud Concerts leverages the Reliable Web App Pattern with minimal code changes, seamlessly deployed to Azure using simple steps via azd.
+Now, let's dive deeper and explore the patterns and best-practices used in this application.
+As we advance, we'll simplify things by deploying a more basic application to help illustrate these concepts clearly before reviewing them in our main app.
+Ready to start?
+Click [next](../2%20-%20RWA%20Overview/README.MD).

 ### Appendix A (To be run only after completing the workshop)